sheghun/Osoftpay-OpenCart-Payment-Extension/README.md

 # Osoftpay OpenCart Payment Extension

-This is the osoftpay OpenCart payment extension.
+This is the osoftpay OpenCart payment extension, written in PHP